DanielVoogsgerd/policy-reasoner-project/README.md

 EFLINT_TO_JSON_PATH="<path/to/eflint-server-go>/cmd/eflint-to-json/eflint-to-json" cargo run --release
 ```

+This environment variable can also be placed into a dotenv file named `.env`.

 ## Usage
 > The [Policy Reasoner GUI](https://github.com/epi-project/policy-reasoner-gui) provides an alternative interface to the Policy Reasoner.
 You can consult that repository for more information on using it.